williamnguyen-activecyber/okta.github.io/_source/_posts/2017-06-21-what-the-heck-is-oauth.md

 {% img blog/oauth/oidc-flow.png alt:"OIDF Flow" width:"800" %}

 ## OAuth + Okta
 [Okta](https://www.okta.com) is best known for its single-sign on services that allow you to seamlessly authenticate to the applications you use on a daily basis.
 But did you know Okta also has an awesome developer platform?
 Secure single sign-on often uses SAML as the protocol of choice, but Okta also provides several other options, including a Sign-in Widget, Auth SDK (a JavaScript-based library), Social Login, and an Authentication API for any client.
-If you're interested in learning about Okta's Developer Platform straight from the source, you should attend [Oktane17](https://www.okta.com/oktane17/) in late August.
+If you're interested in learning about Okta straight from the source, you should attend [Oktane17](https://www.okta.com/oktane17/) in late August.
 There's a [track dedicated to app development](https://www.okta.com/oktane17/agenda/#AppDev).

 See [Okta's OAuth 2.0 API](http://developer.okta.com/docs/api/resources/oauth2.html) for specific information on how we support OAuth.